microsoft/AzureTrailblazerAcademy/month1/labs/lab_Networking/README.md

 ![VM2 Networking Tab](images/vm2_networking.png)

+3. For all the other tabs just follow the same configuration as ata-vm1

 ## Step 5: Review VM configuration and test connectivity

 Once the two VMs are deployed, follow these steps to review their configuration and test connectivity between the two VMs: